 You may be asking why you need days of low protein intake, like most of u know, our body can’t make its own protein, we have to eat it.
 Well, if you don’t eat enough, your body is forced to recycle it’s already existing proteins, thus activating autophagy.

 It’s also not very wise to increase your protein uptake endlessly.
-Our bodies go into a state of panic when it receives much more proteins than they need.
-You know the feeling of having many deadlines and not getting close to finishing any of them?
+Our bodies go into a state of panic when it receives many more proteins than they need.
+Do you know the feeling of having many deadlines and not getting close to finishing any of them?
 That’s exactly what your body feels when you eat a lot of proteins, it tries to regulate every protein-destroying enzyme to keep your body from getting poisoned.

 If cutting of proteins completely won’t help your body, and eating way too many proteins will make it go crazy, then what should you do?
 You simply need to trick your body into becoming more efficient at protein storage, rather than disposing of it.

 Here comes the part of cycling the intake of proteins, if your body is overloaded with proteins, it starts to down-regulate protein storage enzymes and it waits for more proteins to come.
 Your body also applies some other changes, it decreases absorption and increases excretion of proteins from your body.

 Your body can be tricked into thinking that it’s becoming protein deficient, during the few days when you will cut down consumption of this nutrient, even if you’re eating other nutrients regularly.